 Norma: I was originally from Nottingham and wanted to widen my perspective by studying away from home.
 I could easily have stayed in Nottingham with my family and friends, but Kingston sounded a great place to study and it was surrounded by beautiful countryside.
 Also, it was not far to travel into London and meet up with friends.
 After completing my degree, I settled in Surbiton.

 Norma: Historical, vibrant and hilarious.

 Peter: The late Michael Shoul (Architecture), Bryn Riches (Architecture) and Derek Dodd (Design for Film and TV MA).

 Norma: Fran Lloyd (Art History) and Rima Horton (Economics).

 Peter and Norma: We still have friends there, and people who studied there who now live elsewhere.

 Norma: I met Peter at Knights Park, in the bar in my final year, 1997.
-I had just finished a evening film lecture and was sitting with some fellow students, when I saw Peter standing at the bar.
-We have been together ever since our first encounter, and have only been married for five years; all in all, we have been together for 15 years.
+I had just finished an evening film lecture and was sitting with some fellow students, when I saw Peter standing at the bar.
+We have been together ever since our first encounter, and have only been married for five years.
+All in all, we have been together for 15 years.
 It was love at first sight, I guess I fell in love with his voice, the sound of his Scottish accent.

 Peter: Working as a set designer or architect.